BytePhoenixCoding/BlockchainTokenSniper/README.md

-# BSCTokenSniper v1.0
+# BSCTokenSniper v1.1
 A bot written in Python to automatically buy tokens on the Binance Smart Chain as soon as liquidity is provided.

 BSCTokenSniper is a bot written in Python to detect new PairCreated events in the Binance Smart Chain (when a liquidity pair has been created) and buy the token.
 It is quite reliable and works well but it is the first version, so if you find any problems/improvements/suggestions please let me know by raising an issue.

 #Update

-Some user facing error when run this bot on Linux or MacOS, the error is because ctypes windll which is for windows.
+- Some user facing error when run this bot on Linux or MacOS, the error is because ctypes windll which is for windows.
 And there minor update to run in linux version.
 And runing perfectly.

+- added run.py to make it simple for you. there 3 option you can run, -
+- 1. Windows
+- 2. Linux
+- 3. Install Dependendency
+-
+web3 nodejs not needed here.

 Description